Drissdo185/DSA-project/README.md

 ## Classes

 - `PuzzleGame`: This is the main class that runs the game.
 It includes a timer and a step counter.
-- `Bot`: This class includes the logic for the bot that can automatically solve the puzzle.
+- `BotBFS`: This class includes the logic for the botBFS that can automatically solve the puzzle.
 - `PuzzlePanel`: This class represents the puzzle board.

 ## Contributing